DarrenCoppinger/milestone-project-4/README.md

 #### Appropriate for Audience
 The audience for this website will be English speaking, technology savvy and will likely access the site on mobile devices.

 Although the website will accommodate all visitors, its primary audience will be technology literate.
-Using the bootstrap framework means that this website has a mobile first approach to development.
-However, it will also perform well on larger screen sizes.
+Using the bootstrap framework means that this website has a mobile first approach to development, however, it will also perform well on larger screen sizes.

 #### Content Relevance and Accuracy
 The content to the site must be relevant to the site owners and their audience.